8 Great Vanguard ETFs for a Low-Cost Core

 - SEC yield: 3.9%

 - Expenses: 0.25%

-You’re also defraying risk a bit by investing a basket of nearly 1,100 holdings across so many countries.
-Moreover, the effective maturity (how long before the average bond in the portfolio matures) of 10.5 years is intermediate-term in nature – not short, but not long either, which helps mitigate the risk from rising interest rates a little more.
+You're also defraying risk a bit by investing a basket of 730 holdings across so many countries.
+The effective maturity (how long before the average bond in the portfolio matures) of 13.4 years is a little on the long side, however, which means VWOB's holdings are at greater risk from rising interest rates.